yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 # Steampunk Clock Calendar-VB6

 A FOSS Desktop Utility VB6 WoW64 Widget for Windows XP, ReactOS, Vista, Win7, 8 and 10/11+.

 My current VB6/RC6 PSD program being worked upon now, in progress, don't download it yet as it is far from complete.
-Estimated at 99% graphically complete but only 25% code-ready.
-This Steampunk Clock Calendar widget is an attractive steampunk widget for your desktop.
+Estimated at 99% graphically complete but only 65% code-ready.
+This Steampunk Clock Calendar widget will be an attractive steampunk widget for your desktop.
 It is a deliberately complex clock.
 Functional and gorgeous at the same time.
-This Widget is a moveable widget that you can move anywhere around the desktop as you require.
+This VB6 Widget is a moveable widget that you can move anywhere around the desktop as you require.
 This is based upon the Yahoo widget of the same design.

- If you just want to install, there is a setup.exe that you download and run.
+If you just want to install, there will be a setup.exe that you download and run.
 If you want to compile this yourself, clone/download the lot.
 You will of course, need the VB6 IDE.

  Why VB6?
 Well, with a 64 bit, modern-language improvement upgrade on the way with 100% compatible TwinBasic coupled with support for transparent PNGs via RC/Cairo, VB6 code has an amazing future.